Building Sustainable Peace Through Preventive Diplomacy

 Promoting Peace Through Hiroshima’s Legacy

-In 2024, UNITAR advanced global disarmament efforts through its Hiroshima-based training, engaging 18 diplomats from 13 countries and underscoring the urgency of nuclear risk reduction.
-The Institute also supported the Youth Leader Conference, where 49 participants from 37 countries drafted a “DeclarACTION” focused on youth participation, community engagement and academic collaboration.
-These initiatives positioned young people as powerful advocates for a nuclear-free future and reinforced Hiroshima’s enduring legacy as a global symbol of peace.
+In 2024, UNITAR advanced nuclear disarmament efforts through its Hiroshima-based training programme, convening 18 diplomats from 13 countries.
+The programme reinforced the urgent need for global nuclear risk reduction.
+UNITAR also supported the Youth Leader Conference in Hiroshima, where 49 young leaders from 37 countries drafted a “DeclarACTION” with commitments on community engagement, youth participation and academic collaboration, positioning youth as catalysts for a nuclear-free future.

 Read more in the full report >